EvanJGunn/EvanLanguage/README.md

 # EvanLanguage
-An updated version of my language system, using Java Spring libraries and APIs.
+An updated version of my language (vocabulary storage, and tests) system, using Java Spring libraries and APIs.